qua-platform/quam/docs/components/pulses.md

 All pulses in QuAM are instances of the [Pulse][quam.components.pulses.Pulse] class.
 The QuAM library contains a set of common pulse types in the [pulses][quam.components.pulses] module.
 Typical examples are [SquarePulse][quam.components.pulses.SquarePulse], [GaussianPulse][quam.components.pulses.GaussianPulse], and [DragPulse][quam.components.pulses.DragPulse].
-Users can supplement these common pulses with their own custom pulses by subclassing the [Pulse][quam.components.pulses.Pulse] class (see [Custom QuAM components][custom-components] for details).
+Users can supplement these common pulses with their own custom pulses by subclassing the [Pulse][quam.components.pulses.Pulse] class (see [Custom QuAM Components](/components/custom-components) for details).

 ## Usage